MichaelHabib04/ME-405-Repo/README.md

-Repository Structure
+\## Repository Structure

-Final Term Project/
+\### `Final Term Project/`

-Contains the final versions of all code
+Contains the final versions of all code.

-Lab 0x0-/
+\### `Lab 0x0\*/`

 Each of these folders contains the code used for that intermediate deliverable.

 This allows you to see the evolution of the project.
 Lab deliverables are detailed in the section below.

-on\_board/
+\### `on\_board/`

-Contains all MicroPython files that run directly on the Pyboard.
-These include:
+Contains all MicroPython files that run directly on the Pyboard, including:

-main.py — the primary program that executes autonomous navigation
+\- `main.py` — the primary program that executes autonomous navigation

-Task modules (motor ops, IR sensor task, IMU task, commander task, etc.)
+\- Task modules (motor operations, IR sensor task, IMU task, commander task, etc.)

-Hardware setup code
+\- Hardware setup code

-Intermediate test files used during development
+\- Intermediate test files used during development

-Note: Only a subset of these files need to be flashed to the Pyboard.
-The Read the Docs site (automodules section) lists every required file other than main.py, which is always necessary.
+\*\*Note:\*\* Only a subset of these files need to be flashed to the Pyboard.

+The Read the Docs site (automodules section) lists every required module other than `main.py`, which must always be present.

-on\_pc/
+\### `on\_pc/`

-Contains Python scripts that run on the computer rather than the robot.
+Contains Python scripts that run on the computer rather than on the robot.
 These scripts are used for:

-UART communication with the UI task
+\- UART communication with the UI task

-Step response graphing
+\- Step response graphing

-Data logging
+\- Data logging

-Visualization tools
+\- Visualization tools